collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 What typically happens is that when you want to create a new feature, you make a copy of the branch you intend your feature to be merged into (in this case, the master branch).
 You make the changes to this new branch, and submit a pull request.
 If the changes are accepted, they will be merged into the master branch.
 The master branch will be like before, except with the changes from the feature branch.

 You will want to keep the master and feature branches up-to-date by merging in updates.
 If you want to start working on another feature, you can make another new branch off of the branch it's intended to be merged into.
-You can have an unlimited number of branches.

 The way that we will submit a feature branch depends on write permission.